devsheva/gemini-delete-chat/README.md

 3. After you've done your stuff, commit your changes f.e.
 `git commit -am "example commit"`
 4. Open a Pull Request.

+## Known Issues

+Since a `MutationObserver` is used on waiting the gemini overlay to change, it's first needed to hover some conversations in order to make it available in DOM and start observing.

+Things already tried without success:

+- using `dispatchEvent(event)` on conversations element to dispatch an hover event, but since it's untrusted, as official doc says, it won't be effective.